 Temperature

-The temperature grades are A (the highest), B, and C representing the tire's resistance to the generation of heat, and its ability to dissipate heat when tested under controlled conditions on a specified indoor laboratory test wheel.
+The temperature grades are A, the highest, B, and C. These grades represent the tire's resistance to heat generation and its ability to dissipate heat when tested under controlled conditions on a specified indoor laboratory test wheel.

-Sustained high temperature can cause the material of the tire to degenerate and reduce tire life, and excessive temperature can lead to sudden tire failure.
+Sustained high temperature can cause the material of the tire to degrade and reduce tire life.
+Excessive temperature can also weaken the tire structure and may lead to sudden tire failure, especially if the tire is underinflated, overloaded, damaged, or driven at high speed for a long period.

 WARNING